 2. Figure out how to create a personalized, high-value view of all that information by surfacing the most important updates for each user.

-I think in the end what’s most irksome to people is that Facebook made these changes without informing users how to navigate them.
-What’s become more bothersome to me now that I’ve learned about the changes is the way that Facebook violated transparency, which is supposedly a cultural more for web 2.0.
-Instead these changes and our passive-aggressive reaction to them simply prove Sherry Turkles notion that we now take things at “interface value” instead of trying to understand what’s beneath the surface.
+In the end, and ironically, what’s most irksome is how Facebook made these changes without informing users how to navigate them.
+I’m troubled, though, that Facebook violates transparency, which is supposedly a cultural more for web 2.0.
+These changes are not genuinely about making it easy for users, but for making it easy to serve users up as data.
+Our passive-aggressive reaction to them simply proves Sherry Turkles notion that we now take things at “interface value” instead of trying to understand what’s beneath the surface.